 SAP Customer Data Cloud provides a wealth of functionality and benefits, but I will concentrate on the security perspective.
 SAP Customer Data Cloud is not part of the SAP technology stack, for good reasons.
 Often, it is driven by your sales or marketing department because it helps you win customers while protecting your business with a centralized, secure and compliant way to manage your customers’ profile, preferences and consents.

 How does SAP Customer Data Cloud fit in with other SAP solutions like SAP Cloud Identity Services/SAP Cloud Identity Access Governance?
-That is a very common question and nothing in our world is black and white, but I want to provide you with a simple rule:
+That is a very common question and nothing in our world is only about organges and apples, but I want to provide you with a simple rule:

 - SAP Customer Data Cloud: consumer/partner used cases